wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

-The “FiberGeometry” mode `“MRG_DISCRETE”` in ***Sim*** instructs the program to simulate a double cable structure for mammalian myelinated fibers needrefhere.
+The “FiberGeometry” mode `“MRG_DISCRETE”` in ***Sim*** instructs the program to simulate a double cable structure for mammalian myelinated fibers {cite}`McIntyre2004,McIntyre2002`.
 In the pipeline, we refer to this model as `“MRG_DISCRETE”` since the model’s geometric parameters were originally published for a *discrete* list of fiber diameters: 1, 2, 5.7, 7.3, 8.7, 10, 11.5, 12.8, 14.0, 15.0, and 16.0 μm.
 Since the MRG fiber model has